sktime/sktime/docs/source/index.rst

 Features:

 * API for machine learning with time series, for the purpose of specifying, fitting, applying and validating machine learning models
-* Key use cases: notebook style analytics; use as a library component
+* Key use cases: notebook style analytics, use as a library component

 Technical specification:

 * In-memory computation of a single machine, no distributed computing
 * Medium-sized data in pandas and NumPy
-* Modular, principled object-oriented API
+* Modular, principled and object-oriented API
 * making use of interactive Python interpreter, no command-line interface or graphical user interface

 Contents